gigl.nn.graph_transformer#

 anchor_based_input_attr_namesto per-attribute embedding layers.
 These attributes are treated as discrete indices and their embedded contributions are added to the sequence tokens.
 Padding is masked out using the sequence valid mask.
 Example:nn.ModuleDict({'hop_distance': nn.Embedding(10, hid_dim)})to embed hop distances 0-9 intohid_dim-dimensional vectors.
 The embedding output dimension must matchhid_dim.pairwise_attention_bias_attr_names (Optional[list[str]]) – List of pairwise feature names used as additive attention bias.
 These must correspond to sparse graph-level attributes on

-data.feature_embedding_layer_dict (Optional[torch.nn.ModuleDict]) – Optional ModuleDict mapping node types to feature embedding layers.
+"out"preserves the existing k-hop reachability expansion."in"expands over reversed edges and is supported only whensequence_construction_method="khop".
+Directed relative encodings such as"hop_distance"should be computed with the same direction.feature_embedding_layer_dict (Optional[torch.nn.ModuleDict]) – Optional ModuleDict mapping node types to feature embedding layers.
 If provided, these are applied to node features before node projection. (default: None)

 pe_integration_mode (Literal['concat', 'add']) – How to fuse positional encodings into the model input.